FASTag on vehicles mandatory now: How to not pay double toll fees

 M category pertains to motor vehicles with at least four wheels and used for carrying passengers.
 N category is for any vehicle with at least four wheels and used to carry goods.

 Buying a FASTag is a simple process.
-Available at booths set up next to most toll plazas in the country, the RFID sticker can also be purchased from here, or through authorized banks and e-payment portals.
+Available at booths set up next to most toll plazas in the country, the RFID sticker can also be purchased from HT Auto, or through authorized banks and e-payment portals.

 A FASTag is one of several ways in which the government is looking to promote digital payments in the country.
 It promises to save time, fuel and money by shortening queues at toll plazas.
 The FASTag is scanned when a vehicle approaches a boom barrier and once the amount has been deducated, the boom barrier opens automatically.